omarkmu/krdict.py/docs/return_types.md

         "homograph_num": int,
         "part_of_speech": str, # not required
         "vocabulary_grade": str, # not required
-        "original_language": str, # not required
+        "origin": str, # not required
         "pronunciation": str, # not required
         "pronunciation_urls": List[str] # not required
     }